-A favorite of Wisconsinites and a must-taste treat for those not from the Midwest, deep-fried cheese curds draw people from all over to dine on this Dairy State delicacy.
+A favorite of Wisconsinites and a must-taste treat for visitors, deep-fried cheese curds draw people from all over to dine on this Dairy State delicacy.
 Bars and restaurants statewide battle it out for the reputation of having the best cheese curds around.

 Check out these favorite spots to satisfy the need for cheese for curd-seekers around Wisconsin.

 Made with Carr Valley cheese curds, these battered bites of gooey goodness are served with buttermilk dressing for dipping.
 Order as a plate to share while you enjoy your favorite brew off of their extensive menu of bottles and drafts, or substitute them as a side with your lunch or dinner entrée.

 This local establishment fries Sassy Cow Creamery cheese curds.
 Sourced locally, they don’t have to travel far to reach Buck & Honey’s.
 They won’t squeak once fried, but you will still taste the freshness!

 Get your fried cheese curds right at the cheese store!
 Their fresh curds are shipped nationwide, but you have the chance to taste their product deep-fried to perfection right from the source.
 Get ‘em squeaky or get ‘em fried!

 Once a tap room to be enjoyed by the Kohler Co. employees who lived at The American Club, the renovated restaurant is now a bar and restaurant for all who seek top-notch classic American food and an extensive variety of domestic and imported beers.
 Their curds are not to be missed!